-In 1994 I was very fortunate to be involved in the creation of the agile method DSDM and have been using agile methods including FDD, Scrum and XP for the last 17 years.
+In 1994 I was very fortunate to be involved in the creation of the agile method DSDM and have been using agile methods including FDD, Scrum and XP for the last 23 years.
 I served on the board of directors for the Agile Alliance and the board of the Agile Project Leadership Network (APLN).
-I founded the Calgary Chapter of the APLN in 2006 and we enjoy a good turnout at each meeting.
+I founded the Calgary Chapter of the APLN in 2006.
 Calgary is a real hot-bed of Agile experts and it is great to be able to meet and chat to authorities like Jennitta Andrea, Frank Maurer, Gerard Meszaros, Grigori Melnik, Janet Gregory, Jonathon Kohl, etc in your own town.

 In addition to agile methods I am interested and active in traditional project management.
-I hold PRINCE2 and PMP certifications, am a contributor to the PMBOK v3 Guide and am currently helping to create the new PMBOK v5 Guide.
-I frequently present at PMI Global Congress conferences and teach a 2 day “Agile Project Management” course for the PMI as part of their traveling SeminarsWorld program.
+I hold PRINCE2 and PMP certifications, am a contributor to the PMBOK v3 - v6 Guides.
+I frequently present at PMI Global Congress conferences and teach a 2 day “Agile Project Management” course for the PMI as part of their travelling SeminarsWorld program.
 I helped start the PMI Agile Community of Practice which is now the largest PMI community with over 8,000 members.

 I am a faculty member of the University of Calgary where I teach as part of the “M.Sc.
 Software Engineering” program.
 I am also a frequent contributor to project management and agile publications including Cutter Consortium, Agile Journal, and GanttHead.